Wffv9FNa/Gelbooru-Favorite-Downloader/README.md

 - Organizes images into folders based on character tags and sensitivity ratings (General, Sensitive, Questionable, Explicit)
 - Handles rate limits and retries
 - Resumes downloading from the last downloaded image
+- Utilizes cache to avoid reprocessing posts and re-downloading images

 ## Requirements